 Data Storage & Mobility

-Most accounting software is cloud based, so all of your data is stored on the cloud.
+Most accounting software is cloud-based, so all of your data is stored in the cloud.
 Even if you lost a paper invoice, you still have a record of it.
 Because all the data is stored electronically, you can easily locate invoices and bills with a search function, so if there are any disputes with suppliers or customers they can be settled very quickly and easily.